schtauffen/isthmus-atom/README.md

 ```

 ## API
-Note that all functions without optional arguments are curried with `R.curry`.
+Note that all functions without optional arguments are curried with `crry`.
   * [Atom](#atom)
   * [combine](#combine)
   * [map](#map)